syncfusion-content/asp.netmvc-docs/aspnetmvc/PivotGrid/Advanced-Filtering.md

 Sorting provides an option to sort the members of a field either in ascending or descending order.

-I> This feature is not applicable for OLAP datasource bound from server-side.

 ![](AdvanceFiltering_images/sorting.png)

 ## Label Filtering